ARTICLE I – Name

 ARTICLE XV – TRANSACTIONS OF THE CORPORATION

 Section 15.01.
 Contracts.
-The Board of Directors may authorize any officer or agent of the Corporation to enter into a contract or execute and deliver any instrument in the name of and on behalf of the Corporation.
+The Board of Directors will require both signatures by the Executive Director and President to enter into all contracts or to execute and deliver any instrument in the name of and on behalf of the Corporation.

 Section 15.03.
 Conflicts of Interest.
 The Corporation’s affirmative policy shall be to require that all actual or potential conflicts be discussed promptly and disclosed fully to the Board of Directors and all other necessary parties.
 Any Director having a conflict on any matter shall neither participate in the deliberation nor vote on any such matter.
 The Board of Directors may from time to time, establish such rules and regulations in furtherance of this policy, as deemed appropriate